arkumu/arkumu.github.io/dokumentation/kontrollierte-vokabulare-und-taxonomien/medientypen.md

 **English:**

-The Media Type allows for a file to be categorized.
-The Media Types "3D", "Audio", "Image", "Text", and "Video" originate from the [categorisation of the Deutsche Digitale Bibliothek (German Digital Library)](https://pro.deutsche-digitale-bibliothek.de/glossar/medientyp) and have been expanded to include the Media Types "Code" and "Data".
-In contrast to the DDB this classification is based on the file format and can therefore be automated based on the file's MIME-Type.
+Files can be categorized by media type.
+The media types “3D”, “Audio”, “Image”, “Text”, and “Video” are derived from the [ Deutschen Digitale Bibliothek's categorisation](https://pro.deutsche-digitale-bibliothek.de/glossar/medientyp) and have been expanded to include the media types ‘Code’ and “Data.”
+Unlike the DDB, arkumu uses the media file format as the determining factor for this classification, which can be automated simply by detecting the MIME type.

+ⓘ The vocabulary initially created is documented below for easier reading and reference.
+The version maintained on [GitHub](https://github.com/arkumu/vocabs.arkumu.nrw) and published via GitHub Pages at [https://vocabs.arkumu.nrw/](https://vocabs.arkumu.nrw/) might be more up-to-date and should be considered authoritative.

 <br/>
 <br/>